 Check out the video of a few past participates speaking about the impact of attending this program: Video of 4 scholarship winners

-April 15, 2023: One of Acadia’s 4 values is Gratitude.
-Now that COVID has been dramatically restrained, we should reflect on this difficult 3 year period.
-One way is by expressing gratitude for the efforts to contain COVID, primarily from first responders in the healthcare system.
-Many businesses also responded the best they could, often with clever and unorthodox ways to operate during COVID.
-Our article, called “Gratitude’s Expanding Benefits in Business….and Life”, highlights how numerous scientific studies in the last decade have revealed the extent of gratitude’s multiple and powerful benefits to both the giver and receiver.
+April 15, 2026: One of Acadia’s 4 values is Gratitude.
+With the world’s wars continuing unabated and threats from China, Russia and Iran to the free world, is there a place for gratitude?
+Our article, called “Gratitude’s Expanding Benefits in Business….and Life”, highlights how numerous scientific studies in the last 20 years have revealed the extent of gratitude’s multiple and powerful benefits to both the giver and receiver.
 These studies also emphasize that expressing gratitude may have the best Cost / Benefit value toward becoming happy since the costs of being grateful are almost zero in terms of time and risk.
 Here’s the article:

 Gratitude’s Expanding Benefits in Business….and Life